FlagOpen/FlagEmbedding/README.md

 ## Contact
-If you have any question or suggestion related to this project, feel free to open a issue or pull a request.
+If you have any question or suggestion related to this project, feel free to open an issue or pull a request.
 You also can email Shitao Xiao(stxiao@baai.ac.cn) and Zheng Liu(liuzheng@baai.ac.cn).